 The analysis of the co-primary efficacy variables will use NRI for handling of missing data.
 That is, subjects with missing data or who have discontinued IMP prior to Week 16 will be considered as nonresponders for the primary analysis.
 The following sensitivity analyses for the co-primary efficacy variables will be performed:

-- 1. Missing data will be addressed by using MI (Markov-Chain Monte Carlo [MCMC] method for intermittent missing data, followed by monotone regression for monotone missing data) to evaluate the effect of the method for handling missing data on the analysis.
+Missing data will be addressed by using MI (Markov-Chain Monte Carlo [MCMC] method for intermittent missing data, followed by monotone regression for monotone missing data) to evaluate the effect of the method for handling missing data on the analysis.
 The actual PASI/IGA scores will be imputed and then dichotomized to obtain the response status.
-The treatment differences for each imputed data set will subsequently be evaluated using the stratified CMH test as used in the primary analysis.
+The treatment differences for each imputed data set will subsequently be evaluated using the stratified CMH test with region and prior biologic exposure as stratification variables as used in the primary analysis.
 The results from each of the imputed data sets will be combined for overall inference using Rubin's rules, which account for the uncertainty associated with the imputed values (Rubin, 1987).
 This will be done using SAS PROC MIANALYZE.
-This procedure assumes a missing at random (MAR) pattern of missingness and corresponds to an estimand of the difference in outcome improvement if all subjects tolerated or adhered to treatment (Mallinckrodt et al, 2012).
-This is an estimand of efficacy to evaluate the de jure hypothesis. - 2.
-Deviations from the MAR pattern assumed above will be evaluated.
+This procedure assumes a missing at random (MAR) pattern of missingness and corresponds to an

+- Deviations from the MAR pattern assumed above will be evaluated.
 A sensitivity analysis will be performed in which, as with the above analysis, intermittent missing data will be imputed using MI based on the MCMC method.
-However, the remaining monotone missing data will be assumed to follow a missing not at random pattern.
-These data will be imputed using reference-based imputation in which the imputation model is based on data from the placebo group, thereby assuming that monotone missing data follow a trajectory similar to the placebo group (Mallinckrodt et al, 2012).
+However, the remaining data will be assumed to follow a missing reference. using reference-based imputation in which the imputation model is based on data from the placebo group, thereby assuming that monotone missing data follow a trajectory similar to the placebo group (Mallinckrodt et al, 2012).
 As specified in the previous procedure, actual PASI/IGA scores will be imputed and then dichotomized to get the response status.
 The treatment differences for each imputed data set will subsequently be evaluated using the stratified CMH test as used in the primary analysis.
 The estimand in this procedure is the difference in outcome improvement in all randomized subjects at the planned endpoint of the study attributable to the initially randomized medication (Mallinckrodt et al, 2012).
-This is an estimand of effectiveness to evaluate the de facto hypothesis.

-3. A final sensitivity analysis will be based on observed data at Week 16.
+This is an estimand of effectiveness to evaluate the de facto hypothesis. - 2.
+A final sensitivity analysis will be based on observed data at Week 16.
 Subjects with missing data or who have prematurely discontinued IMP will be treated as missing.
 The same stratified CMH test as in the primary efficacy analysis will be used.